 Starshoot Pro CCD Camera V1 Noise Reduction Mods

-On the Starshoot Pro Yahoo group one of the group's members posted information on his efforts to reduce electronic noise in the SSPRO version 2 camera.
+On the old Starshoot Pro Yahoo group one of the group's members posted information on his efforts to reduce electronic noise in the SSPRO version 2 camera.
 The version 1 camera is very similar so I decided to try his mods to see if a reduction in noise would be noticeable.
 I also replaced the fan with a lower noise/lower vibration unit from Digikey that was also recommended on the group.

-I also used the procedure detailed on the Starshoot Pro Yahoo group to set the camera's gain and offset, as the Orion defaults did not maximize the camera's gain.
+I also used the procedure detailed on the old group to set the camera's gain and offset, as the Orion defaults did not maximize the camera's gain.
 Download speed also affects the offset value so the gain and offset should be adjusted for a specific speed.
 Another apparent characteristic of the camera discussed on the group is that short exposures of less than 1 minute exhibit more background noise than longer exposures, so the offset should be adjusted using a minimum 1 minute exposure.

 One of the camera's shortcomings is the "dreaded 9-pixel dashes" data loss that occurs if the subs are downloaded at too high a speed.
 Although the camera is a USB 2.0 device this was basically cured by connecting the camera to a USB 3.0 port on my workstation.